nomeata/haskell-for-readers/haskell-for-readers.md

 ### Acknowledgments and license {.unnumbered}

 The creation of this material was sponsored by the [DFINITY Foundation](http://dfinity.org/), and is shared with the public under the terms of the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+You can view [the source on GitHub](https://github.com/nomeata/haskell-for-readers/) of this document, and submit improvements there.

 The basics of functional programming
 ====================================